cpchalk/gpcheckx/README.md

 -tt n -lineitems m

-This indicates that the scan, starting at word n, will be carried out by smaller scans each processing at most m of the '.' or 'x' items that are displayed when -v is set.
+This indicates that the scan, starting at word n, will be carried out by smaller scans each one processing at most m of the '.' or 'x' items that are displayed when -v is set.

-For a given N, the '-m -s N' option does the  building a 'triples' part with the least memory/processing time requirement.
+For a given N, the '-m -s N' option does the  building of a 'triples' part with the least memory/processing time requirement.
 The smaller N is, the smaller the processing time and memory requirements will be.
 But if N is too small then no new word differences will be found.